collective/collective.developermanual/source/views/browserviews.rst

 ============

 Not all views need to return HTML output, or output at all.
-Views can be used as a helpers around in the code to provide APIs to objects.
+Views can be used as helpers in the code to provide APIs to objects.
 Since views can be overridden using layers, a view is a natural plug-in point which an add-on product can customize or override in a conflict-free manner.

-View methods are exposed to page templates and such, so you can also call view methods directly from a page template, besides Python code.
+View methods are exposed to page templates and such, so you can also call view methods directly from a page template, not only from Python code.

 More information
 ----------------